ietf-wg-alto/draft-ietf-alto-path-vector/terminology.md

-Besides the terms defined in [](#RFC7285) and [](#I-D.ietf-alto-unified-props-new), this document also uses the following additional terms: Abstract Network Element, Path Vector.
+Besides the terms defined in [](#RFC7285) and [](#I-D.ietf-alto-unified-props-new), this document also uses the following additional terms: Abstract Network Element and Path Vector.

 <!-- FIXME: Do we really need so many terms?
 A lot of terms are useless actually -->

 <!-- TODO: What are the real necessary terms we need? -->

-- Abstract Network Element (ANE): An abstract network element is an abstraction of network components; it can be an aggregation of links, middle boxes, virtualized network function (VNF), etc. An abstract network element has two types of attributes: a name and a set of properties.
+- Abstract Network Element (ANE): An abstract network element is an abstraction of network components.
+It can be an aggregation of links, middleboxes, virtualized network function (VNF), etc. An abstract network element has two types of attributes: a name and a set of properties.
 - Path Vector: A path vector is an array of ANEs.
 It presents an abstract